Wethospu/gw2dungeons/ReadMe.txt

 === Start ===
 You should start with defining enemy types and potion usage connected to them.
-The idea is to make damage calculation as realistic as possible (not assume people use potion against some thrash).
+The idea is to make damage calculation as realistic as possible.
+People won't use potions against thrash.
-Type can be anything, it just has to match what is actually used in enemy data.
+Race has to match enemy races in Raw/Enemies/data.json.
 Usage can be either "main", "side" or "none".
 If that type of potion is usually used (like when whole dungeon is filled with that enemy type) then use "main".

 syntax:
-	potion="enemy type"|"potion usage"
+	potion="enemy race"|"potion usage"
 example:
 	potion=dredge|main